 If you or your employees attend conferences or meetings associated with your business, the costs incurred during your travels are at least partially deductible.
 If you fly to your destination, you can usually deduct the cost of your airplane ticket.
 You can also deduct the cost of driving to the meeting using the IRS standard mileage rate.
-However, the Internal Revenue Service generally prefers you travel the cheapest way possible which means going business class or coach, taking the train, or driving.
+However, the Internal Revenue Service generally prefers you travel the cheapest way possible—which means flying in business class or coach, taking the train, or driving.

 Proving a Business Expense

 When you deduct an entertainment expense, you have to be able to prove that a substantial business discussion took place during the activity.
-Generally, you can only deduct 50 percent of your entertainment expenses.
+Generally, you can only deduct 50% of your entertainment expenses.

 It is very important to practice good record-keeping when it comes to travel, meals, and entertainment expenses.
 Keep your receipts and mileage records in a journal, in your vehicle, or on your smartphone.
 This category of deductions is often a red flag to the IRS and you may be asked to prove your deductions down to the last dime if you are audited.